royaltm/spectrusty-tutorial/step5.md

                                     >;
 ```

 The `OptionalBusDevice` new-type defined in the previous chapter should be deleted.
+We are using here [`OptionalBusDevice<D, N>`][OptionalBusDevice].

-For the sake of simplicity, let's make the model enum less generic, by removing the `D` parameter.
+For the sake of simplicity, let's make the model enum less generic by removing the `D` parameter.

 ```rust
 enum ZxSpectrumModel<C: Cpu> {